MysteryPancake/Houdini-OpenCL/README.md

 There's [many ways](#parallel-processing-headaches) to force operations to synchronize in a certain order.
 One way is using atomic operations.

-Atomic operations force operations to happen in order, like running in series.
+Atomic operations prevent operations overlapping.
 They slow down OpenCL since it reduces parallelization, so try to avoid them if possible.

 One atomic operation is `atomic_add()`.
 It takes a pointer to an integer's memory address, and an integer to add onto it.